danrbueno/real_estate_data_pipeline/README.md

 In Airflow, a DAG – or a Directed Acyclic Graph – is a collection of all the tasks you want to run, organized in a way that reflects their relationships and dependencies.

 ![image](https://github.com/danrbueno/real_estate/assets/74033549/030e82f1-a767-40e6-af3f-a559be9e63fe)
+Representation of the main DAG of this project

 # Airflow configured in a virtual machine
 (https://airflow.apache.org/docs/apache-airflow/stable/start.html#)